Intake and assessment for forensic clients

 Australian Community Support Organisation’s (ACSO) Community Offenders Advice and Treatment Services (COATS) program undertakes the majority of forensic intake and assessment services for forensic clients.
 This is the case for clients referred through Community Corrections and the Adult Parole Board.

-Assessments are undertaken within two to five days of referral according to identified levels of risk, using a forensic version of the standardised screening and assessment tool and include treatment planning and brokerage of treatment.
+Assessments are undertaken within two to five days of referral according to identified levels of risk, using a forensic version of the standardised tools and include treatment planning and brokerage of treatment.

-Catchment-based intake and assessment services provide screening, assessment and brief intervention services for diversion clients.
-These include people referred by the Drug Diversion Appointment Line (DDAL), the Court Referral and Evaluation for Drug Intervention and Treatment (CREDIT) program, the Court Integrated Services Program (CISP) and other clients seeking treatment to address the alcohol and other drug-related offending behaviour.
+Catchment-based intake services provide intake, assessment and brief intervention services for diversion clients.
+These include people referred by the Drug Diversion Appointment Line, the Court Referral and Evaluation for Drug Intervention and Treatment program, the Court Integrated Services Program and other clients seeking treatment to address the alcohol and other drug-related offending behaviour.

 Forensic-specific programs for alcohol and other drug treatment